Version control: V0.1, last updated on 20 April 2021

 In case things don’t work out and you have to move out from Goa, I am sorry that it did not work out.
 Here’s what you must do.
 In bullet points…

 - Take back cheap alcohol.
-Of course, there is a limit to a number of bottles you can carry back 😀
+Of course, there is a limit to the number of bottles you can carry back 😀

 - PLEASE do tell me why you’re going back.
 It will help me update this page.